anthonyf/lunula/README.md

 Future Possibilities:
 =====================
-- Implement CLOS with Practical Common Loops
+- Implement CLOS with Portable Common Loops?
 - Compile to other languages, like C# or actionscript.
 The goal is for compilation to other languages to be a mostly trival task.